neeleshverma/Speech-Enhancement/README.md

 # Speech Denoising Using Deep Feature Losses

-This project is an extension of the paper [Speech Denoising with Deep Feature Losses](https://arxiv.org/pdf/1806.10522.pdf) in PyTorch.
+This project is inspired from the paper [Speech Denoising with Deep Feature Losses](https://arxiv.org/pdf/1806.10522.pdf) in PyTorch.
 It gives an end-to-end deep learning approach to denoise speech signals.

 ## DATA DOWNLOADING FILES: ##